Max Weight Independent Set in sparse graphs with no long claws: Abstract

 \section{Abstract}

-We revisit the recent polynomial-time algorithm for the \textsc{Max Weight Independent Set} (\textsc{MWIS}) problem in bounded-degree graphs excluding a fixed subdivided claw $S_{t,t,t}$ as an induced subgraph [Abrishami, Dibek, Chudnovsky, Rzążewski, SODA 2022].
+For graphs $G$ and $H$, we say that $G$ is $H$-free if it does not contain $H$ as an induced subgraph.
+Already in the early 1980s Alekseev observed that the \textsc{Max Weight Independent Set} problem (\textsc{MWIS}) remains \textsf{NP}-hard in $H$-free graphs, unless every component of $H$ is a path or a subdivided claw, i.e., a graph obtained from the three-leaf star by subdividing each edge some number of times (possibly zero).
+Since then determining the complexity of \textsc{MWIS} in these remaining cases is one of the most important problems in algorithmic graph theory.

-First, we show that with an arguably simpler approach we can obtain a faster algorithm with running time $n^{\Oh(\Delta^2)}$, where $n$ is the number of vertices of the instance and $\Delta$ is the maximum degree.
-Then we combine our technique with known results concerning tree decompositions and provide a polynomial-time algorithm for \textsc{MWIS} in graphs excluding a fixed subdivided claw as an induced subgraph and a fixed biclique as a subgraph.
+In this paper we make an important step towards solving the problem by providing a polynomial-time algorithm for \textsc{MWIS} in graphs excluding a fixed graph forest of paths and subdivided claws as an induced subgraph, and a fixed biclique as a subgraph.